 Many people would never think of being so physically active with a small dog, especially a pug!

 I was in that boat too, initially, but Mack seemed to struggle less with some of the issues that can be tough for pugs, which made me decide we could give it a try.
 It helps that his snout is a little longer than most pugs and he has strong, healthy hips.
 We have two other pugs that are a little younger than Mack but wouldn’t dream of having them try some of the things Mack does.
 Because of health issues (they both have hip dysplasia, and walking or jumping too much with this condition can lead to the joint cartilage breaking down and painful arthritis, as can being overweight).

 We keep them healthy with the same diet as Mack and shorter walks at parks near home.
 Pugs and other brachycephalic (translation: smoosh-faced) dogs are known for trouble breathing.
 Our other two pugs have almost completely flat faces, snore more than Mack, and overheat more easily.
-Apparently the long snout of other dog breeds helps them cool the air they breathe, aiding in temperature regulation – without it, they can get way too hot and are prone to heatstroke.
+Apparently, the long snout of other dog breeds helps them cool the air they breathe, aiding in temperature regulation – without it, they can get way too hot and are prone to heatstroke.

 Mack deals with breathing/temperature regulation issues as well to a lesser extent – we’ve dealt with this by checking the temps/weather of where we’ll hike, bringing lots of ice water, and wearing a Ruffwear Swamp.
-Cooler on warm days (you soak it and the evaporation mimics the way that sweat cools humans), trying to avoid Pawz use on hot days (they aren’t breathable and dogs partly regulate their temperature through the pads of their paws), and going hiking at cooler hours (e.g. at night, in the late afternoon/early evening, at sunrise).
+Cooler on warm days (you soak it and the evaporation mimics the way that sweat cools humans), trying to avoid Pawz use on hot days (they aren’t breathable, and dogs partly regulate their temperature through the pads of their paws), and going hiking at cooler hours (e.g. at night, in the late afternoon/early evening, at sunrise).

 Of course, pugs are finicky little creatures, and temps that are too cold are no good either (pugs can get frostbite quickly on their ears, even if temps aren’t below freezing due to wind chill and how thin they are).
 Keeping Mack moving has always been the best way to keep him warm – he also wears a coat and overlapping vest in the cold, as well as his Pawz.

-I was admittedly worried at first abut hiking with Mack, but when I realized I could just have him sit in my backpack if he gets too tired, I figured it was worth a shot – I just promised myself that I’d carry him if he ever looked like he was struggling.
+I was admittedly worried at first about hiking with Mack, but when I realized I could just have him sit in my backpack if he gets too tired, I figured it was worth a shot – I just promised myself that I’d carry him if he ever looked like he was struggling.
 I’m so glad I brought him on those first hikes because it’s made my bond with him so much stronger and it’s made him so much happier and healthier.

 What advice do you have for people who want to hike with their dog, but are nervous to do so?
 Any tips?
 Treats – if your dog seems at all hesitant or unenthusiastic, this will teach them pretty quickly to associate the outdoors with good things… delicious things.
 Often lack of enthusiasm on a hike just means the dog is hungry – I’ve noticed Mack pep up significantly after being a bit more generous with the treats.

 Footwear – I was clueless that dogs would need footwear for hiking, but learned the lesson on Mack’s first hike – unfortunately at his expense.
 I only noticed at the summit that he had torn up his paws on rocks, after which he rode down in my bag.
 So began the hunt for shoes, which was quite challenging – he kicked off most pairs we tried and walked awkwardly with the ones that stayed on (however briefly).

 Pawz boots aren’t super thick protection (they’re disposable/reusable), but he is visibly more confident and enthusiastic when wearing them on sharp/Rocky terrain (without them, he treads slowly and lightly – after they’re on, he starts sprinting ahead).
-He hasn’t had torn up paws since!
+He hasn’t had torn-up paws since!
 Plan for the worst, hope for the best – bring more layers than you think you need, more food/water than you think you need, and always check the weather of your destination before leaving!

 If hiking mountains, summit weather can be found for some peaks at mountain-forecast.com.
 Above all else, especially for small dogs, always be ready to carry them – if they’re too hot, if they’re hurt, if they’re too tired, etc. Prioritize their health and well-being, and that will help keep them enthusiastic about hiking.
 Also, start small, and pay close attention to your dog for any changes in behavior – that’s the only way they can communicate!

 It’s a good idea to research hikes beforehand – theoutbound.com is one place we go to find hikes that include mileage and difficulty.
 For those hiking with pugs, I recommend checking out the MAQ section (Most Asked Questions), where I’ve tried to list health-related concerns and precautions for hiking with a pug.
 Lastly, you take gorgeous photos of Mack in the outdoors.
 What are some tips for those who’d like to do the same?

 The best light is right after sunrise and right before sunset (for about an hour before and after) – that immediately will make your pics look better.
 Outside of that, practice!
 Take lots of pics, play with composition and editing tools (we like the Snapseed phone app by Google, which is free, and Adobe Lightroom/Photoshop on the laptop – which is pricier and something to get after you’re sure photography is something you’re into.)

 We started taking pics with our phone and progressed from there, eventually upgrading to the current DSLR – a Canon Rebel T5i.
 In terms of getting good dog photos specifically, it’s important to take a *ton.* For every amazing pic of Mack, there are probably 50 bad ones – unique facial expressions happen in a split second and can make or break a photo, so there’s definitely an element of luck and a lot of repetition.

 For poses, treats always do the trick – he knows basic commands (sit, down, come, stay), so we just keep the treats handy to keep him focused and attentive.
 Treats (and lots of praise) also help to get him to tolerate any outfits and accessories he isn’t accustomed to yet.
 Thank you so much, Nate and Mack!
 So, can pugs go on hikes?
 Let’s see your answer via the comment section.